stanleyxu2005/dutil/README.md

 The project requires diverse a-grade 3rd-party open source runtime libraries.

-1. Goto the directory 'include' and download a most recent version of these libraries.
+1. Goto the directory 'include' and download these open source libraries.
+   a.
+These libraries does not have any license issues.
+   b.
+If you do not want to use these libraries, you can simply remove related
+      units and unittests.
 2. Add these source paths to the browsing path of Delphi IDE.

 As soon as you installed all prerequisites, we should build the project.

 1. Open the project group file at the directory 'make' and execute "Build All".
-2. If the compilation goes smooth, please run the unittests.
+2. Run two unittests suites from project manager.
 3. Install the VCL package 'dui'.
 4. Add the source paths to the browsing path of Delphi IDE.